Bayern appoints Leipzig coach Nagelsmann to replace Flick

 “One tinge of sadness remains, that we could not celebrate the great successes during this period with the fans.
 I’ve missed you in every match,” Flick said in a statement from Bayern.

-The 56-year-old Flick has been linked with the German national team job, which will be vacant once Joachim Löw steps down after this year’s European Championship.
+The 56-year-old Flick has been linked with the Germany job, which will be vacant once Joachim Löw steps down after the upcoming European Championship.
 Flick was Löw’s assistant from 2006 until Germany won the World Cup in 2014.

+Leipzig CEO Mintzlaff said losing Nagelsmann to Bayern didn’t mean the Red Bull-funded club was lowering its ambitions.
+He said the club plans to strengthen the squad and wants a successor who will “continue with what Julian has built.”

+Mintzlaff denied reports an agreement had been reached with Salzburg’s Jesse Marsch and said there was a shortlist of three coaches.

 More AP soccer: https://apnews.com/hub/soccer and https://twitter.com/AP_Sports